stephband/scribe/README.md

 | `beat` | `"key"`      | `notename` |  |  |
 | `beat` | `"clef"`     | `clefname` |  |  |

-Scribe 0.3 also parses a shorthand version of this format, as in the first example above, which is basically Sequence JSON with all the JSON syntax, commas and brackets and quotemarks, removed, and optional `note` and `chord` type strings when using pitch identifiers (as opposed to pitch numbers).
+Scribe 0.3 also parses a shorthand version of this format intended for quick hand authoring, as in the first example above, which is basically Sequence JSON structure with all the JSON syntax – commas and brackets and quotemarks – removed.

 Scribe 0.3 also parses ABC (thanks to the parser from [ABCjs](https://github.com/paulrosen/abcjs)).